linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 04.03.2023 (announcement Nither)
+- 🛠️ Due to the recent PHP 8.1 update, Nither - our powerful business listing platform - was briefly offline.
+But we're happy to report that we've worked through the issues and Nither is now back online and better than ever!
+While we're not completely new, we've made some significant updates to improve our user experience.

+### 04.03.2023 (announcement Nither)
+- We'll be taking a break for a few weeks to plan out further development work and can't wait to share what's in store.
+Join us and take your business to new heights with Nither! #Nither #BusinessListing #OnlineCommunity

 ### 04.03.2023 (announcement Niming)
 - 🎉 Great news, everyone!
 The maintenance work on Niming is complete and the platform is back online.
 But that's not all - we're constantly striving to improve and enhance Niming's potential.
 Keep connecting with people and watch this space for more updates! #Niming #Innovation